 Monday, February 4th: Candidate bios and photos are due in to the Parish Office by 5:00pm in order that ballots can be prepared for distribution beginning Sunday, February 10th.
 Candidate bios and photos can be sent to the Parish Office via email at firstname.lastname@example.org.

 Vestry and Convention Delegate elections will be on the following Sundays: February 10, February 17th, and February 24th (before the Annual Meeting.)

 If you have any questions, please feel free to contact any Vestry member.

 The St. Stephen’s Vestry

-The Sunday, February 3rd, the Adult Discussion Group will focus on Chapter 24 of Luke’s Gospel, which we have been reading as part of the DSO Big Read, and we will begin Chapter 1 of The Acts of the Apostles.
-If you can, read these chapters in the Collegeville Commentary books, or any study Bible.
+The Sunday, January 27th, the Adult Discussion Group will focus on Chapters 21, 22 and 23 of Luke’s Gospel, which we have been reading as part of the DSO Big Read.
+If you can, read these chapters in the Collegeville Commentary book, or any study Bible.
 Bring your comments and questions, take a seat at the table, and join the conversation.
 Everyone is invited!
 Oh, yes, coffee and donuts are available, too!